Telegram Channel Link: Paid Access Entry Point

 Publict.me/usernameNone — anyone joinsNoFree channels, discovery

-Private invitet.me/+codeUsage limits, expiryNo (manual workaround)Closed groups, beta testing
+Private invitet.me/+codeUsage limits, expiry, revokeNo (manual workaround)Closed groups, beta testing

 Paprika pagepaprika.bot/slugAutomatic after paymentYes — Manual or StripePaid channels and groups

 Finding your telegram channel link takes about ten seconds.
-Open your channel in Telegram, tap the channel name at the top, and your link appears right there.
-For public channels it shows your t.me/username — copy and share it anywhere.
-For private channels, go to Invite Links to generate one with usage limits and expiry.
+Open your channel in Telegram, tap the channel name at the top to open Channel Info, and your link appears right there.
+For public channels it shows your t.me/username — tap to copy.
+For private channels, go to Invite Links to generate one.

 Content creator working on laptop setting up channel monetization